-178. (TS/ In late July to early August 2002, a detainee was being interrogated Prior to proceeding with any of the proposed methods, officer responsible for the detainee sent a cable requesting Headquarters authority to employ a prescribed interrogation plan over a two-week period.
+178. (TS, In late July to early August 2002, a detainee was being interrogated Prior to proceeding with any of the proposed methods, officer responsible for the detainee requesting Headquarters authority to employ a prescribed interrogation plan over a two-week period.
 The plan included the following: